reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 ## Project configuration

 To see the list of available projects and open a project, click the drop-down list in the top left corner of the page.

 ReportPortal supports customization of the default settings.
 **Permission:**
-Users with the Administrator role can edit project settings on the project "Settings" page in Management Board and in the Project space.
+Users with the Administrator role can edit project settings on the project "Settings" page in Management Board and on the Project space.
 Users with the PROJECT_MANAGER or LEAD roles can edit the settings on the project space only.
-MEMBER/ OPERATOR/ CUSTOMER can only view applyed project settings.
+MEMBER/ OPERATOR/ CUSTOMER can only view applied project settings.

 ### Project settings